 It doesn’t matter if you’re cuddled up on the couch with your significant other or eating snacks with your best friends, putting on a romantic comedy is always a good idea, especially around Valentine’s Day.

-Luckily, you don’t need to go digging through old DVDs to watch a few romantic comedies on Valentine’s Day.
-Netflix, Hulu, HBO and the like have tons of options for you to watch, from the classic teen romantic comedies to the ones that will actually make you laugh out loud.
+Luckily, you don’t need to go digging through old DVDs to watch a few.
+Netflix, Hulu, HBO and the like have tons of options for you, from the classic teen rom-coms to the ones that will actually make you laugh out loud.

 Here are some of our favorites: